Negeri Sembilan: History

-Ancient and medieval history
+Precolonial history

-The earliest inhabitants of Negeri Sembilan were the ancestors of the Semelai, Semai, Semang, and Jakun peoples, who lived either as hunter-gatherer nomads or as subsistence farmers.
+The earliest possible human settlement in Negeri Sembilan can be traced back around 14,000 years to the Pasoh Caves, a complex of karst caves near Simpang Pertang in the Jelebu district.
+Artefacts found around the caves include stone tools and food remains, estimated to date from 12,000 BCE based on carbon dating.
+The early inhabitants of Negeri Sembilan were the ancestors of the Semelai, Semai, Semang, and Jakun peoples, who lived either as hunter-gatherer nomads or as subsistence farmers.

-Parameswara reportedly visited the settlement of Sening Ujong, which was located in what is now Seremban.
+According to the Malay Annals, Parameswara reportedly visited the settlement of Sening Ujong, which was located in what is now Seremban.

-The Minangkabaus from Sumatra settled in what is today Negeri Sembilan in the 15th century under the protection of the Malacca Sultanate, and later under the protection of its successor, the Sultanate of Johor.
-They also brought their matrilineal custom, known as Adat Perpatih, with them and made it the local custom.
+The Minangkabaus from Sumatra settled in what is today Negeri Sembilan in the 15th century, under the protection of the Malacca Sultanate and later the Sultanate of Johor.
+They also brought their matrilineal custom, known as Adat Perpatih, which became the local custom.

-The Linggi River along the western part of the state, and the Muar River were used as one of the main trade routes since the time of the Malacca Sultanate.
-With the Pahang River in just a walking distance to the east, the three rivers formed the Laluan Penarikan (Portage Route), which ensured easier access between the Strait of Malacca and the South China Sea.
+The Linggi River along the western part of the state, and the Muar River were used as major trade routes since the time of the Malacca Sultanate.
+The former linked the tin-rich area of Sungai Ujong to the port city of Malacca; while the latter, along with the Pahang River via the Serting River in walking distance to the east, formed part of the Laluan Penarikan (lit. 'portage route' in Malay), facilitating access between the Strait of Malacca and the South China Sea.

 As Johor weakened in the 18th century, attacks by the Bugis forced the Minangkabaus to seek protection from their homeland.
 The Minangkabau ruler, Sultan Abdul Jalil, obliged by sending his near relative, Raja Mahmud, also known as Raja Melewar.

-When he arrived, he found that another royal, Raja Khatib had already established himself as ruler.
+When Raja Melewar arrived, he found that another royal, Raja Khatib had already established himself as ruler.
 He declared war against Raja Khatib and became the ruler of Negeri Sembilan.
-The Sultan of Johor confirmed his position by granting the title Yamtuan Seri Menanti (He Who is Highest Lord of the Seri Menanti) in 1773.
+The Sultan of Johor confirmed his position by granting the title Yamtuan Seri Menanti ("He Who is Highest Lord of the Seri Menanti") in 1773.